zeynepaki/tgv-prototype/README.md

 Requires a working installation of Typesense.
 A `compose.yml` to use with e.g. Docker Compose is provided for convenience.

-`insert.py` deletes any exisiting Typesense collection, creates a new one, and inserts the documents from the JSON file into the search backend.
+`insert.py` deletes any existing Typesense collection, creates a new one, and inserts the documents from the JSON file into the search backend.

 ### Search frontend